Share

 Worn by Icons

-It’s not just on the terraces or golf courses where Lyle & Scott has made its mark.
-Over the decades, the brand has been embraced by musicians, actors, and sporting legends alike.
+It’s not just on the terraces or out on the golf course where Lyle & Scott has made its mark.
+Over the decades, the golden eagle has been embraced by musicians, actors, and sporting legends alike.

-In football, icons such as Diego Maradona and Eric Cantona were spotted in Lyle & Scott casualwear, while golfing legends including Gary Player, Tony Jacklin, Bernard Gallacher, Florence Descampe, and Lee Westwood carried the brand across the fairways.
+In football, icons like Cristiano Ronaldo have been spotted in Lyle & Scott casual wear, while on the golf course greats such as Gary Player, Tony Jacklin, Bernard Gallacher, Florence Descampe, and Lee Westwood carried the brand proudly across the fairways.

-And of course, Pete Doherty’s Babyshambles became synonymous with Lyle & Scott knits a connection that feels even more relevant now with the band announcing their return to touring.
+Pete Doherty’s Babyshambles became synonymous with the brand’s knits — a connection that feels even more relevant today with the band announcing their return to touring.
+You’d also catch Arctic Monkeys rocking the golden eagle on stage, and Jack O’Connell as Cook in Skins making it look effortless on screen in the early 2000's.

 Brief History of Lyle & Scott